Keyvanhardani/Autonomous-Xgo-Dog-Robot-Controller/README.md

 3. The robot will move towards detected people, maintaining a safe distance.
 4. If no people are detected, the robot will turn to search for them.

+## TODO

+- [ ] Improve face detection accuracy.
+- [ ] Optimize face detection performance for real-time processing.
+- [ ] Refine the turning mechanism to be more responsive to object detection.
+- [ ] Integrate additional sensors for enhanced environmental awareness.
+- [ ] Implement machine learning algorithms for better object classification.
+- [ ] In progress: Enhance the obstacle avoidance system.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.